Monday, September 30, 2024

 Whether to Use Real or Fictional Towns and Zip Codes

-One thing that seemed inevitable in the wake of Trump calling pets were being eaten in Springfield was memes and videos of The Simpsons, the long-running animated comedy set in a fictional town known as Springfield.
+One thing that seemed inevitable in the wake of Trump saying pets were being eaten in Springfield was memes and videos of The Simpsons, the long-running animated comedy set in a fictional town known as Springfield.
 It's never been said exactly where Springfield is, even though several U.S. cities bear the Springfield name.

 I don't want to mention a lot about the Orange Menace (this is a topic I like to avoid).
 But as I said, the Simpsons references seemed inevitable after his recent claim.
 And the fact that The Simpsons is set in a fictional city also brought to mind something I recently did when I began writing my newest work-in-progress.